 The Library has an extensive collection of books and other educational resources.
 In addition to book and audio visual materials, the library subscribes to numerous pamphlets, periodicals and newspapers.
 The library is open for borrowing before school, at lunch time and after school until 4.00pm.
 The library administration has been changed over to the OLIVER computerised system.
 Students also have access to computers, tablets and printers/photocopier.
 The library is connected to the internet and Intranet systems.

 The Homework Centre operates on Tuesday afternoons from 3.30pm to 5.00pm in the Library.
-We always have amazing staff on hand to assist students with homework, assessments and classwork.
+We always have amazing staff on hand to assist students with homework, assessments and class work.
 We put on a delicious afternoon tea.
-Any students who may require transport assistance need to see Mrs Kane in the Library for a permission note.
 All are welcome and we always look forward to seeing new faces.

 The study of History allows students to appreciate and enjoy the human endeavours and achievements of the past, both for their own intrinsic interest and for their legacy to later generations.
 History provides opportunities for students to explore human life and actions in a range of historical contexts, and develop understanding of human motives, consequences and empathy towards others’ experiences.